 Vinegar is used here instead of bleach as bleach is corrosive and can affect other parts of the tank.

-After that, let the vinegar stay in the tank for at least five minutes to work on discoloration, residue at the bottom of the tank and mineral deposits and molds that have built up overtime.
+After that, allow the vinegar to stay in the tank for at least five minutes to work on discoloration, the residue at the bottom of the tank, and mineral deposits and molds that have built up over time.

-After waiting at least five minutes, flush the toilet at least twice to remove all the vinegar that is present in the tank.
+After waiting for about five minutes, flush the toilet at least twice to remove all the vinegar that is present in the tank.
 Ensure you flush till all the vinegar is removed.

-The next step is to turn off water supply.
-In order to achieve this, find the water valve which is usually on the wall or close to the base of the toilet.
+The next step is to turn off the water supply.
+In order to do this, find the water valve.
+It is usually on the wall or close to the base of the toilet.
 After finding the valve, close it.

 After that, lift the toilet tank lid and flush the toilet until the water drains completely.

-After the water has drained completely, apply all purpose cleaner and scrub inside of tank.
+After the water has drained completely, apply the all-purpose cleaner and scrub inside of the tank.
 Using the brush, ensure you scrub all the major parts of the tank thoroughly, leaving no part untouched.

-Turn the water back on and flush the toilet again until water in the tank and bowl is clear.
+Turn on the water valve and flush the toilet again until the water in the tank and bowl is clear.